IKOR-GmbH/sip-framework/docs-snapshot/test-kit.md

 File content should be provided as body in <i>when-execute</i> phase.

-Outside of testing the File component will read the actual file from a specified location.
+Outside of testing, the File component will read the actual file from a specified location.
 In that case Exchange within the route will have File component specific exchange headers (for example `CamelFileName`, `CamelFileLength`, `CamelFileLastModified`... ).
 These headers are listed and explained in Camel File component docs.
 If these headers are needed in tests for route processing, they can be provided in <i>when-execute</i> configuration